 No return to BL

 It was a view also shared with many people in the industry, and it was a not-uncommon prediction that Turnbull would be brought in to replace the South African.
-It was not to be… Edwardes was a smooth operator and ensured that the management structure in BL after he left would be of his own design; one in which, sadly, Turnbull would play no part.
+It was not to be… Edwardes was a smooth operator and ensured that the management structure in British Leyland after he left would be of his own design; one in which, sadly, Turnbull would play no part.

 The end of Talbot UK wasn’t the end of Turnbull’s money making, can-do, career, though – he went on to become Inchcape’s Chairman and Chief Executive, where he tripled profits before retiring in 1991.
 Before he left the business stage for good, he had one parting gift for the UK motor industry – he played a leading role in encouraging Toyota (GB) to establish its factory in Burnaston, Derbyshire.
 It was a fitting end to a glorious career, as well as being a suitable pointer to the future widespread globalisation of the motor industry.